-I hadn’t had a job in a month, and I needed this one.
-Rent was due, and I didn’t want to withdraw my half from the bank again.
-I was getting closer to my goal of having enough money to buy my cake truck, but decently paying part-time jobs had been slim of late, and my truck was receding into an uncomfortably distant future.
-Uncomfortable because my family was pressuring me to quit it with the crappy jobs already and either find one in my field or enter the Master’s Degree/Ph.D. program at Columbia.
-But working for someone else full-time would require diverting my attention from polishing my business plan and testing a few final recipes.
+A problem, considering I hadn’t had a job in over a month and didn’t want to pay my half out of my savings account.
+I had almost enough money to buy my cake truck, but withdrawing rent money again meant my dream was receding into an uncomfortably distant future.
+My family had already been pressuring me to quit it with the crappy gigs and either find a real job in my field or enter the Master’s /Ph.D.
+Program at Columbia.
+But working a full-time job would leave little time for polishing my business plan and testing a few final recipes.
 My eye twitched.
 I had to get my cake truck off the ground before my mother and brothers drove me into grad school.

-Squaring my shoulders, I got out of the car, relaxed my creased forehead, pasted on a warm smile, and walked up to the house.
-The door opened before I rang the bell.
-A trim woman in a white blouse and black slacks examined me like a less than prime slab of beef.
+The front door opened before I rang the bell.
+A trim woman in a white blouse and black pants examined me like a less-than-prime slab of beef.

-“Hi Lauren, it is so nice to meet you.”
-I held out my hand again.
+“Hi, Lauren, it’s so nice to meet you.”
+I stuck out my hand again.

 She took it and held it for a touch too long, examining me much like Marcy had, making sweat prickle in my hairline.
 Finally, she pulled me up onto my toes and into a hug.

 “I think Viceroy will love you,” she pronounced, releasing me.
 She still looked me over, but casually now.
 I allowed myself a small thrill of promise, glad I had worn my one interview blouse tucked into dark jeans, as I glanced around, not seeing a dog.

 “He’s there.”
 Lauren pointed to a phalanx of gardeners, who were raking acorns fallen from dozens of tall oak trees while a shaggy little tan dog tried desperately to play with them.
 My heart melted.